What is Your Most Meaningful Commitment?

 To think about this, let’s first imagine some activities that have one or the other of these qualities but not both.
 There are lots of activities that we might want to do, enjoy doing, but that don’t rise to the level of “meaningful.”
 Video games, binge watching Netflix, amateur hobbies and sports for example.
+Fro me, it's riding my mountain bike.
 These things have a certain type of value, enjoyment, which shouldn’t be dismissed.
 They have a place in a well-lived life, to be sure.
 But to say that something is meaningful, Wolf argues, is to say that it has some objective value over and beyond our enjoyment of them.

-When we think about meaningful lives, we sometimes fall back on paradigmatic examples like Mother Teresa or Steve Jobs.
+When we think about meaningful lives, we sometimes fall back on paradigmatic examples like Mother Teresa, Duke Elliington, or Steve Jobs.
 If ever there was someone who accomplished something worthwhile in life, we think, it’s people like them.
 But I must confess, I have very little desire to live with the poor in Kolkata myself.
+Sadly, I have little musical talent.
 And I really don’t want to run a company like Apple.
 The point is that there are many things that might be worth doing in life - in other words, that have objective value - and that may be meaningful for other people, but we’ll only find them personally meaningful if we’re also attracted to doing them.

 Meaningful activities are those in which subjective and objective value are bound up together in ways that create active engagement or what psychologists call “flow.”
 They challenge us to use and improve our skills, to overcome challenges, and to accomplish things that are worth doing and that we enjoy doing - even, and perhaps especially, when they’re hard to do.
 Enjoyable activities like sports or video games can teach us a lot about flow.
 If they’re too easy, we quickly get bored with them.
 If they’re too hard, we get frustrated.
 Flow happens when the challenges are increasingly hard enough to keep us actively engaged and improving our skills.
 Meaningful activities are the same, but with the added belief that what we’re doing has some greater value beyond our enjoyment.